Chabahar Port: India–Iran–Afghanistan partnership

-May 2016 Transit Trade Agreement between India, Iran, and Afghanistan
+2016 trilateral Transit Agreement

-In May 2016, India signed a series of twelve memoranda of understanding which centered upon the Port of Chabahar.
+In May 2016, India signed a series of twelve memoranda of understanding, which centered upon the Port of Chabahar.

 The trilateral transit agreement signed by India, Iran and Afghanistan allows Indian goods to reach Afghanistan through Iran.
 It links ports in the western coast of India to the Chabahar port and covers the road and rail links between Chabahar and the Afghan border.

 The bilateral agreement between India and Iran gives India the right to develop two berths of the Chabahar port as agreed in 2015 and allows them to be operated for 10 years by India Ports Global, a joint venture between Jawaharlal Nehru Port Trust and Kandla Port Trust, in partnership with Iran's Aria Banader.
 India Ports Global has guaranteed handling of 30,000 TEUs by the third year of operations, and aims to eventually handle 250,000 TEUs.

 The berths will be developed at a cost of $85 million over the course of 18 months.
 Under the agreement, India Ports Global will refurbish a 640 meter long container handling facility, and reconstruct a 600 meter long container handling facility at the port.
 India Ports Global will modernize ancillary infrastructure by installing four rail-mounted gantry cranes, sixteen rubber-tire gantry cranes, two reach stackers, two empty handlers, and six mobile harbor cranes.
 Upon completion of upgrade works agreed to in the May 2016 agreements, Chabahar's capacity will be increased to 8 million tons from the current 2.5 million ton capacity.

 The investment is supplemented with a $150 million credit line to Iran through the Exim Bank of India.
 India has also offered to supply $400 million worth of steel towards the construction of a rail link between Chahbahar and Zahedan.
 Indian commitments to Iranian infrastructure could total $635 million as per the twelve memoranda of understanding signed in May 2016.

 As per the deal, India will also be developing various industries, including aluminum and urea production plants, in the Chabahar economic zone attached to the port.

 Iran's ambassador to Pakistan, Mehdi Honerdoost stated that Pakistan and China had both been invited to contribute to the project before India, but neither China nor Pakistan had expressed interest in joining.

 On 29 October 2017, the trilateral transit trade and route was implemented when the first shipment of wheat was sent from India to Afghanistan via Chabahar.